HackGSU-2022/News-Evaluate/README.md

 ## What We Learned

 We learned how to implement a NLP model in the real-world scenario.
 We also learned the challenges a NLP model implementation faces and what are some ways to overcome those challenges.
 This was our first time using streamlit.io cloud to host a our app, which was a great learning curve for us

-## What's Next for PocketAnalyst

-This isn't the last you've heard from us!

-Going forward, we will be working on:
-- Better extraction of the article.
-- More detailed and improved summarization of the article
-- Increased accuracy of the sentimental analysis of the article
-- Checking the political bias of the article using Machine Learning